$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

 \section{Preliminaries on derivators}

-We recall some basics about the theory of derivators.
+Let us start by recalling some basics about the theory of derivators.
 More details can be found in \cite{derptderstder, gps:mayer}.
-Let $\cCat$ be the 2-category of small categories and $\cCAT$ the 2-category of large categories –we disregard logic and “size” issues here. \begin{defn} A 2-functor $\D:\cCat\op\to\cCAT$ is called \textbf{prederivator}. \end{defn}
+Let $\cCat$ be the 2-category of small categories and $\cCAT$ the 2-category of large categories.
+The concept of a '2-category' CAT presents the usual set theoretical issues, since it does not form a category enriched over Cat.
+However, since this subtlety is not relevant to our purposes here, we freely use expressions like '2-category CAT' as convenient shorthand.